kb-elmo/crux1-klipper-config/README.md

 ### Preface

 This guide only contains the steps on how to build and flash the firmware for the Tronxy Crux1 printer itself.
-It does not go over the entire Klipper host controller setup as this is simply out of scope of this repository.
+It does not go over the Klipper host controller setup itself as this is simply out of scope for this repository.
 To follow it you must already have a fully set-up and working Klipper installation running on a Raspberry Pi.

 If not, head over to the official [Klipper documentation](https://www.klipper3d.org/Installation.html) and follow that.